Saturday, December 21, 2013, 6:00 pm

 first floor of the Old Manse situated on the banks of the Concord River.

-Musical Picnic with Snow Crow on the banks of the Concord River, 6:30 pm
+Musical Picnic with Snow Crow and Voices for the Earth at the Old Manse 6:30 pm

 For more information call OARS at 978-369-3956